forestgrape/coronavirus/index.md

 - Distancing reduces infection risk.

 - Outside is safe,  <strong>if distance is kept</strong>.
-However beware the corridor and stairwell, so going often in and out is not the best idea.
-Public transport and a crowded cars are best avoided too.
+However beware the corridor and stairwell.
+Limit or ideally avoid public transport and crowded cars.
 Ideally walk or cycle directly from home.
 Taking into consideration, that most people especially children will and should go outside right where they live, it is polite to make limited usage of cars for leisure in cities - it is nicer and safer with light traffic.

 - Ventilate your rooms regularly by opening all windows for 5 minutes.
 If possibly  infected, always ventilate your room before opening the door of your room and your flat.
 [Ventilation](#ventilation) has been shown to be effective.

 - Don't have very dry air inside; drying your frequently washed cloths inside keeps the air humid.
 In dry air both dust and viruses stay longer in the air.

 - Keep proper hygiene.
-Especially wash your hands well after toilet.
+Especially wash your hands well with a lot of soap after toilet.
 Hygiene is important because:
    * transmission pathways of Covid-19 are still unclear.
 So just avoid them all.
    * it is known that viruses causing common cold are transmitted through droplets.
 These viruses can weaken the immune system [[kikkert](#kikkert)] and therefore could induce an increased infection risk.